csiebler/unet-pytorch-azureml/README.md

 # unet-pytorch-azureml

-An example for running UNET with PyTorch on Azure Machine Learning.
+An example for running a PyTorch-based UNET implementation on Azure Machine Learning.

 | Input | Output |
 | :---: |:---:|